The Best Places to Visit in Portugal

 How to get there:

-You can also easily take a bus from many other major Brazilian cities (Sao Paulo, Belo Horizonte, etc).
+You can also take a train or bus from mainly all major cities nearby in Spain and Portugal.

 2) Lisbon